BeeMargarida/ASSO-simple-draw/README.md

 ## Honorable Mentions

-The following persons contributed to the first stages of the project (developed in class)
+The following people contributed to the first stages of the project (developed in class)

 * André Cruz
 * Davide Costa